-As mentioned above, the recommender systems impact the data collection, resulting in missing the real interaction data.
-Existing recommendation approaches are mainly evaluated and trained over interaction data, and usually, more interactions on the recommended items indicate a more successful recommendation.
-However, they ignore the fact that some items may have been interacted with by the users even without recommendation.
-Take e-commerce recommendation as an example, users can have clear intentions and directly purchase the items they want.
-On the contrary, some items are more effective with respect to recommendation, which means that users will purchase these items if recommended, but will not purchase them if not recommended.
-Therefore, the purchase probability of these effective items is promoted by recommender systems, \textit{i.e.} uplift.
-These items reflect a stronger causal effect of recommendation, and it is critical to recommend more items with larger uplift.
+The recommender systems impact data collection, resulting in the absence of real interaction data, as mentioned above.
+Existing recommendation approaches are primarily evaluated and trained using interaction data, where typically, more interactions with recommended items indicate a more successful recommendation.
+However, they overlook the fact that some items may be interacted with by users even without a recommendation.
+Take e-commerce recommendation as an example: users may have clear intentions and directly purchase the items they desire.
+On the contrary, some items are more effective in terms of recommendation, meaning that users will purchase these items if recommended but won't purchase them if not recommended.
+Consequently, recommender systems boost the purchase probability of these effective items, referred to as \textit{uplift}.
+These items reflect a stronger causal effect of recommendation, emphasizing the importance of recommending more items with a larger uplift.

-A few studies~\cite{sato2019uplift,sato2020unbiased,sato2021online,xie2021causcf} in recent years have investigated the causal effect of recommendation from the perspective of uplift.
-Sato \textit{et al.}~\cite{sato2019uplift} apply the potential outcome framework to obtain the average treatment effect (ATE) of recommendation.
-All the interactions are divided into four categories according to the treatment (recommendation) and the effect (feedback), and then a sampling approach ULO is proposed to learn the uplift of each sample.
-IPW is adopted to achieve unbiased offline learning~\cite{sato2020unbiased} and online evaluation~\cite{sato2021online} on the causal effect of recommendation.
+Some studies~\cite{sato2019uplift,sato2020unbiased,sato2021online,xie2021causcf} in recent years investigated the causal effect of recommender systems from the perspective of uplift.
+Sato \textit{et al.}~\cite{sato2019uplift} applied the potential outcome framework to obtain the average treatment effect (ATE) of recommendation.
+Specifically, all the interactions are divided into four categories according to the treatment (recommendation) and the effect (user feedback), and then a sampling approach named ULO is proposed to learn the uplift of each sample.
+IPW was adopted to achieve unbiased offline learning~\cite{sato2020unbiased} and online evaluation~\cite{sato2021online} on the causal effect estimation of recommendation.
 Xie \textit{et al.}~\cite{xie2021causcf} proposed to estimate the uplift with tensor factorization by regarding treatment as an extra embedding, and they use regression discontinuity design (RDD) analysis to simulate randomized experiments.
-Xiao~\textit{el al.}~\cite{xiao2022towards} proposed a doubly-robust estimator, along with which a a deep variational information bottleneck method is proposed to aid the adjustment of causal effect estimation.
+Xiao~\textit{el al.}~\cite{xiao2022towards} proposed a doubly-robust estimator, along with which a deep variational information bottleneck method is proposed to aid the adjustment of causal effect estimation.